SeaGL/seagl.github.io/meet.md

 As with email, the first step in using Matrix is choosing a service provider.
 Many [options][Matrix options] are available, but we recommend:

-  - Create your account at [Matrix*.org*][Matrix.org], a public service operated by a non-profit foundation.
+  - creating your account at [Matrix*.org*][Matrix.org], a public service operated by a non-profit foundation
-  - Connect using [Element], an open source application for a variety of platforms.
+  - connecting using [Element], an open source application for a variety of platforms

 In practice this means: